-Poor Will’s Almanack for the Third Week of Deep Winter.
+This is Bill Felker with Poor Will’s Almanack for the Second Week of Early Spring.

-Poor Will’s Almanack for the Second Week of Deep Winter.
+Poor Will’s Almanack for the First Week of Early Spring.